GAGGIUINO/gaggiuino.github.io/docs/stm32-upgrade-pack/blackpill.md

 # GAGGIUINO STM32 UPGRADE GUIDE

+> [!Warning]
-!>Understanding & utilizing safe electrical practices is critical to your safety and safely completing this project. **Always work with the Gaggia unplugged.** You are performing this project under your own risk and the author of this guide and anyone associated with this project are NOT liable for your actions.
+> Understanding & utilizing safe electrical practices is critical to your safety and safely completing this project. **Always work with the Gaggia unplugged.** You are performing this project under your own risk and the author of this guide and anyone associated with this project are NOT liable for your actions.

 ## Introduction
 This guide will explain how to upgrade or start the project with an STM32F4xxx (Blackpill) board.
 The upgrade is essentially a drop-in replacement for the nano maintaining a majority of the nano installation components.
 The major differences between nano and STM32 are mentioned below: